Yale-EEB723/finalproject/code.md

 1. Specify a reference animal and comparison animal.
 This analysis will search for genes in the reference animal that are absent in the comparison animal.
 Remove any homology_id NAs from the reference table - by default they will be absent in the comparison animal.
 2. Remove any genes that exclusively arose after the emergence of the comparison animal.
 * For each gene in the reference, find genes with the matching homology_id in the master.table and check whether any of those genes possess a species_index less than or equal to the species index of the comparison animal.
 If none do, remove that gene from the reference table.
-3. Find absent genes.
+3. Find absent genes and bind the results into a single file.
 - Find the cluster id for each scaffold in the reference animal.
 - Select all scaffolds in the comparison animal with that cluster id.
 - For each unique comparison scaffold, use antijoin to find all genes on the reference scaffold absent in the comparison scaffold.
 - Loop to the next reference animal scaffold.
-4. Bind the results into a single file.

 ```{r final analysis}